gazebosim/docs/tutorials/SDF/car_demo.md

     </inertial>
 ```

 We defined the name of our link `left_wheel` and then defined its `<pose>` `relative_to` the `chassis` link.
-The wheel needed to be placed on the left to the back of the `chassis` so that's why we chose these values for `pose` as `-0.5 0.6 0`.
-Also our wheel is a cylinder but on its side so that's why we defined the orientation value as `-1.5707 0 0` which is a `-90` degree rotation around the x-axis(the angles are in radians).
+The wheel needed to be placed on the left to the back of the `chassis` so that's why we chose the values for `pose` as `-0.5 0.6 0`.
+Also, our wheel is a cylinder, but on its side.
+That's why we defined the orientation value as `-1.5707 0 0` which is a `-90` degree rotation around the x-axis (the angles are in radians).
-Then we defined the `inertial` properties of the wheel, The `mass` and the `inertia` matrix.
+Then we defined the `inertial` properties of the wheel, the `mass` and the `inertia` matrix.

 #### Left wheel visualization